Generalized Riordan Groups and Operators on Polynomials: Some Examples and Relations

-We remark that Theorem \ref{actdesc} allows us to extend the definitions of $R_{W}$, as well as its Appell and binomial subgroups, to the case where the matrix $M_{W}$ is replaced by any strictly lower diagonal matrix $M$ with non-vanishing entries just below the main diagonal.
-Indeed, the Appell subgroup is the stabilizer of $M$, the group of corresponding Riordan arrays is its normalizer, and the binomial subgroup consists of those elements of the latter group in which $a_{n,0}=\delta_{n,0}$.
-One example for an interesting operator corresponding to such a matrix is, in characteristic 0, the \emph{finite difference operator} $\Delta_{a}$ defined by $\Delta_{a}(p)(x)=p(x+a)-p(x)$ (in fact, weighted finite difference operators of the sort taking $p$ to $T_{a,W}(p)-p$, in any characteristic also produce such matrices).
+We remark that Theorem \ref{actdesc} allows us to extend the definitions of $R_{W}$, as well as its Appell and binomial subgroups, to the case where $D_{W}$ is replaced by an arbitrary degree decreasing operator.
+Indeed, the Appell subgroup is the stabilizer of $M$, the group of corresponding Riordan arrays is its normalizer, and the binomial subgroup consists of those matrices $W$ in the latter group in which $a_{n,0}=\delta_{n,0}$.
+One example for an interesting such operator is, in characteristic 0, the \emph{finite difference operator} sending a polynomial $p$ to $p(x+a)-p(x)$ (in fact, weighted finite difference operators of the sort taking $p$ to $T_{a,W}(p)-p$, in any characteristic, also produce such matrices).
 Moreover, Proposition \ref{acttrans} shows that all these groups are again conjugate (hence isomorphic), where for preserving the group of sequences of binomial type we restrict attention to conjugators also satisfying the condition $a_{n,0}=\delta_{n,0}$.
-Even though such more general Riordan arrays represent sequences of polynomials satisfying more complicated relations, it is interesting to know that these groups are all algebraically isomorphic.
+Even though these more general Riordan arrays represent sequences of polynomials satisfying more complicated relations, it is interesting to know that these groups are all algebraically isomorphic.
 The question whether every element of $L$ lies in a subgroup of such more general Riordan arrays is also worth investigating.